Relieving A Cough

 - Cough medicines can cause problems for people who have other health conditions, such as heart disease, high blood pressure , glaucoma , or an enlarged prostate .
 Cough preparations may also interact with other medicines, such as sedatives and certain antidepressants.
 Read the package carefully or ask your pharmacist or doctor to help you choose one.

 - Use them with caution if you give them to an older adult or if you have chronic respiratory problems.

 - Read the label so you know what the ingredients are.
 Some cough medicines contain a large percentage of alcohol.
 Others contain codeine.
+Don't give codeine to children under the age of 18.
 There are many choices.
 Ask your pharmacist to advise you.

 - Do not take someone else's prescription cough medicine.